-Synthetic hair dyes contain chemicals known as aromatic amines that are not only associated with health risks, but may bioaccumulate in our ecosystem.
+A majority of synthetic hair dyes contain chemicals known as aromatic amines that are not only associated with health risks, but may bioaccumulate in our ecosystem.
 Hair salon wastewater has been found to contain colour molecules unconsumed by the dye process, as well as mutagenic byproducts, that are not believed to be effectively removed from our water systems.
-Choosing a natural dye like Lush henna reduces the number of these problematic materials in circulation.
+Choosing a plant-based dye like Lush henna reduces the number of these materials in circulation.

 How to store:

-Your henna brick will arrive in a beautiful recycled paper packaging, with designs inspired by the organic, floral henna designs traditionally found in Middle Eastern and Asian skin art.
+Your henna brick will arrive in a beautiful recycled paper packaging, inspired by the angular henna designs traditionally found in North African skin art.
 Keep your henna brick in its wrap in a cool, dry place, ready for when you use it.
 Henna bricks are best used fresh and you can put any leftover melted henna in your compost.